 The Company has been advised by Coopers & Lybrand, the Company's independent public accountants, that for Federal income tax purposes, the Reincorporation will constitute a reorganization under Section 368 of the Code and that, consequently, the holders of Scotts Delaware Shares will not recognize any gain or loss as a result of the Merger.
-For Federal income tax purposes, each stockholder of the Company will retain the same tax basis in his Scotts Delaware Shares held by him immediately prior to the Effective Time, and his holding period for his Scotts Ohio Common Shares will include the period during which he held the corresponding Scotts Delaware Shares.
+For Federal income tax purposes, each stockholder of the Company will retain the same tax basis in his Scotts Ohio Common Shares as he had in the corresponding Scotts Delaware Shares held by him immediately prior to the Effective Time, and his holding period for his Scotts Ohio Common Shares will include the period during which he held the corresponding Scotts Delaware Shares.